Associate of Arts

+Today's dynamic business world call for well-rounded, flexible leaders.
 Business administration is the study of general business principles and practices.
 It covers accounting, finance, marketing, operations management and information systems.
-More than specific academic subjects, it also teaches leadership, strategy and economics, tax issues, quality assurance, risk awareness, workforce dynamics, entrepreneurship and ethics as applied to local, national, international and global business concerns.
+More than specific academic subjects, it also teaches leadership, strategy, economics, tax issues, quality assurance, risk awareness, workforce dynamics, entrepreneurship and ethics as applied to local, national, international and global business concerns.

 This program provides you with the first two years toward completion of a bachelor’s degree in business.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

 You should be analytical, detail-oriented, flexible, decisive and have good communication skills.

 The jobs open to you will depend on the major you select for your bachelor’s degree.

 If you become an accounting major, for example, you may pursue a career as certified public accountant, Internal Revenue Service agent, tax consultant or financial executive.

 If your choice is management, consider the many professional careers in personnel administration or any managerial or staff position that deals with "people problems" in organizations.

 If you major in marketing, you can become a marketing researcher and analyst, sales director or manager, product manager, advertising director or retail merchandising specialist.